-Pulsar’s Axion is a bowhunter’s walk, wait, and recovery problem solver.
+Pulsar’s Axion monocular is a bowhunter’s walk, wait, and recovery problem solver.

 Many of the areas I hunt are rife with heavily wooded stands of trees and tangled webs of thick underbrush.
 As a bowhunter, I am most often in tighter spots with less visibility.
-More often than not, whether I’m nestled up high, under the canopy of a tree, or down low, tucked into a ground blind, trying to detect movement in the impenetrable layer of shadows darkening the woods around me is an exercise in futility — my only answers have been to remain as still and as quiet as possible; however, this isn’t very practical for hours on end—you’re going to move on occasion.
-From turning your head to adjusting or just taking a drink of water, movement is risky and I’ve been caught time and time again.
-What could be worse than getting busted on the way to your hunting setup?
-Getting caught while you are there.
+More often than not, whether I’m nestled up high, under the canopy of a tree, or down low, tucked into a ground blind, trying to detect movement in the impenetrable layer of shadows darkening the woods around me is an exercise in futility — my only answers have been to remain as still and as quiet as possible.
+However, this isn’t very practical for hours on end.
+You’re going to move on occasion.

-Through decades of the walks, the waits, and the recoveries, the technology has continued to improve.
-In today’s outdoor world, we have more technology at our fingertips than ever before—unmatched glass quality in optics like binoculars, intelligent rangefinders, illuminated nocks, bows capable of sending arrows with ridiculously devastating energy and momentum and razor-sharp, precision-machined broadheads designed to fly with surgical field-point-like accuracy and produce easy-to-track blood trails.
+Through decades of the walks, the waits, and the recoveries, the technology continues to improve.
+We own unmatched glass quality in optics like binoculars, intelligent rangefinders, illuminated nocks, bows capable of sending arrows with ridiculously devastating energy and momentum and razor-sharp, precision-machined broadheads designed to fly with surgical field-point-like accuracy and produce easy-to-track blood trails.
 Of course, we also now possess technology that specifically addresses those problematic walk, wait, and recovery issues — thermal imaging.

 First and foremost, thermal imaging is NOT night vision.
 Thermal doesn’t care what time of day it is.
 Imaging is as exceptional in zero light as it is during daylight hours.
 While thermal devices used to cost as much as $10,000 to $20,000, they are now quite affordable, feature-rich, and boast extended detection ranges.
-Even better, thermal imaging monoculars like the Pulsar Axion, priced from about $1,200 to $2,200, are lightweight and compact enough to fit in your pocket and carry all day—roughly the same weight and size as a rangefinder.
+Even better, thermal imaging monoculars like the Pulsar Axion ($2500) are lightweight and compact enough to fit in your pocket and carry all day—roughly the same weight and size as a rangefinder.
 The affordability and accessibility of thermal technology nowadays can only mean one thing for any geared-up hunter, it is no longer optional.

 The Pulsar Axion Thermal Solution

-Yes, I said it, thermal monoculars, especially affordable imagers like the Axion are NO LONGER OPTIONAL.
+Yes, I said it, thermal monoculars, especially affordable imagers like the Axion are no longer optional.
 Walking in and out of your hunting areas without getting busted?
 Fixed with Axion’s heat signature detection ranges of 900- to 1,800-yard heat-signature detection ranges.
-Your wait is fixed with the ability to see heat signatures clearly at extended distances no matter the light condition—observing game animals in heavily shaded woods are a non-issue—heat signatures absolutely GLOW!
+You now have the ability to see heat signatures clearly at extended distances no matter the light condition—observing game animals in heavily shaded woods are a non-issue—heat signatures absolutely GLOW!
 The recovery?
 Fixed!
 With imaging details pared down to differences of just .4 degrees (F) blood can easily be spotted before it cools to ambient temperature, but you may not need it.
 I found the last animal I killed with archery equipment in seconds.
-I simply scanned the area as I turned, and my prey’s body glowed just 30 yards away; of course, the heat signature can be detected at much greater distances, even hours later.
+I simply scanned the area as I turned, and my prey’s body glowed just 30 yards away.
+Of course, the heat signature registers at much greater distances, even hours later.

 Join the hunters that already using thermal monoculars for hunting.